International Commission for the History of Towns

 The International Commission for the History of Towns (French Commission Internationale pour l'Histoire des Villes - CIHV; German Internationale Kommission für Städtegeschichte - IKSG) is a forum for comparative urban history research and an international network of urban history researchers.

 History

 The commission was established at the Tenth International Congress of the Historical Sciences in Rome (4–11 September 1955) at the initiative of Hector Amann (1894–1967) and Edith Ennen (1907–1999), following a decision by the International Committee of Historical Sciences.
 The aim was to create a forum for comparative urban history research and develop an international network of urban history researchers.
-Annual general meetings, were held for the first time in Dijon in 1956, and agreed om a program which focused on three projects: the "Elenchus fontium historiae urbanae", providing sources for high medieval urban development, urban history bibliographies and historic towns atlases.
+Annual general meetings were held for the first time in Dijon in 1956, and agreed on a program which focused on three projects: the "Elenchus fontium historiae urbanae", providing sources for high medieval urban development, urban history bibliographies and historic towns atlases.
 From the beginning, the main languages of the commission were German, French, and English.